frenkvdberg/dutchqa/README.md

 In order to replicate our results, make sure to first clone the dutchcoref repository and install the required packages: </br>
 https://github.com/andreasvc/dutchcoref.

-The OpenBoek files, including our annotated quote data, will be made available in the near future: </br>
+The OpenBoek files, including our annotated quote data, are available here: </br>
 https://andreasvc.github.io/openboek/.

 </br>